neura-sx/graphene-book/book/builds/FAQs.md

 > Why do we need to set up the OpenSLL path?

 For two reasons:
-* to build in Visual Studio
+* to be able to build these two projects in Visual Studio
+    * xxx
+    * yyy
 * to be able to run the witness node